shivaaaniii/CLES131-module1-climate/README.md

 ## Rubric

-### Use of GitHub
+### Use of GitHub (3 points)
  - 0 points for no forked repo or a repo with no unique commits
  - 1 point for at least 1 commit.
 README not updated
  - 2 points for semi-regular commits, partially updated README
  - 3 points for regular commits, complete README

-### Quarto file
+### Quarto (2 points)
  - 0 points for no .qmd file or solely incorrect formatting
- - 1 point for some evidence of knitting to html
- - 2 points for substantial edits, but not all file paths or plots are working/displaying properly
+ - 1 point for mostly correct code and text, but not all file paths or plots are working so the pdf is incompletely rendered
- - 3 points for well-formatted file that rendesr proply to html
+ - 2 points for well-formatted file that renders properly to pdf

-### Written analysis
+### Code and written analysis (10)
- - 0 points for no written answers to questions
- - 1 point for cursory and incomplete text
- - 2 points for text that provides thorough verbal description of the observed trends and interpretation of their meaning
- - 3 points for highly insightful analysis that cites outside sources and links ideas together (between questions, from classroom discussion)

-### tidvyerse/ggplot code
- - 0 points for no user submitted code
- - 2 points for some attempted code that does not fulfill the assignment
- - 4 points for code that completes the exercises but circumvented or minimally used the tidyverse functions
+See .qmd file for point distributions.
- - 6 points for succesful code that uses tidyverse syntax and follows the style guide
+Full points will be given for insightful written analysis and successful code that uses tidyverse syntax and is highly readable.
+Consult the [tidyverse style guide](https://style.tidyverse.org/) for formatting examples.